Libertum-Project/Rental-Properties/README.md

 9. **numCapitalRepaymentProperties** - this _view_ function returns the length of the `capitalRepaymentProperties` array which allows us to use the getter contained within that contract to iterate through the property array.

 10. **numPassiveIncomeProperties** - this _view_ function returns the length of the `passiveIncomeProperties` array which allows us to use the getter contained within that contract to iterate through the property array.

+### Admin Withdrawals

+Funds held on specific property contracts (via sale of NFTs) can be withdrawn using this function into a specified address.

+11. **withdrawFromCapitalRepaymentProperty** - this function transfers all funds held by the capital repayment property contract (of the designated `paymentTokenAddress`) into a specified wallet, it accepts two arguments:

+    - _address_ `from` - the address of the capital repayment property contract
+    - _address_ `to` - the specified destination of the funds held by the contract

+12. **withdrawFromPassiveIncomeProperty** - this function transfers all funds held by the passive income property contract (of the designated `paymentTokenAddress`) into a specified wallet, it accepts two arguments:

+    - _address_ `from` - the address of the passive income property contract
+    - _address_ `to` - the specified destination of the funds held by the contract